AugustoBernardes/Company-Sistem-Crud/README.md

 # Explanation

-After making the loggin using JWT one token is created and sent to cookies.\
+After making the loggin using JWT a token is created and sent to cookies.\
-All the GET routes have a middleware to verify if have the token, if not you would be redirected to error page.\
+All the GET routes have a middleware to verify if have the token and if the token is valid, if not you would be redirected to error page.\
 sending the message `Acess denied!`\
 The products will be saved like the customers but will calculate the total and display to the user to know how much money the company have on inventory.